XRPL-Commons/2025-PBW-Onsite-Hackathon/README.md

 **Welcome to the on-site hackathon of Paris Blockchain Week 2025 by XRPL Commons !**

-**As part of this hackathon, you must choose one of the topics below and develop a project around it.
+**As part of this hackathon, you can choose one of the topics below and develop a project around it.
 Feel free to unleash your creativity and approach it in an original and meaningful way.**

+**You’re not required to stick to these topics if you have an original idea!**

 ### Agentic Frameworks
 - AI-driven autonomous agents interoperating on XRPL